 The fight for environmental and social change

 The last year has shed new light on the social and environmental issues that have plagued us for too long, from police brutality and systemic racism to 2020’s wildfires.
-As we forge ahead, companies must make measurable efforts to uncover the disparities within their practices and eradicate them.
+Companies must make measurable efforts to uncover the disparities within their practices and eradicate them as we forge ahead.

 Corporate America has pledged to diversify corporate boards, invest in BIPOC small businesses, schools, and communities, and prioritize equity and appropriate working conditions.
 Several top companies have taken the step to bridge the gap between racial inequity and inclusion.
-Apple announced a $100 million initiative to expand its technology into previously excluded areas, including projects to implement learning hubs for HBCUs.
+Apple announced a $100 million initiative to expand its technology into previously excluded areas, including implementing learning hubs for HBCUs.

 PepsiCo committed to doubling its spending with Black suppliers and investing $50 million in Black-owned small businesses.